wixysam/PagesTest/docs/test1.md

 ---

+layout: defautl
 title: Test One
+navigation_weight: 1

 ---

 # Test 1
-This is test another test 1.
+This is a weight test.